About relatives and associates

 which will also be given a long life by its recurring media presence in radio, television and on the internet.
 Additionally, in the bourgeois circles in which I used to live, the attendants were regularly sworn in on the reasonableness of the “Relatives-model” with the always passionately presented formula

-“Friendship is a beautiful ‘maybe’ – family is a nice ‘must have’.”
+“Friendship is a wonderful ‘maybe’ – family is a wonderful ‘must have’.”

 In this sense, probably each of us “Old World-guys” will come up with some motto or statement, in which the value of the birth-family is emphasised or even put above everything else…